-- 24. For example, an STE may be able to use its special privileges to gain market share to the detriment of commercial actors by engaging in long-run price under-cutting in a given market.
-In this situation, Article XVII's obligation that the STE must act in accordance with commercial considerations means that the STE must act as a commercial actor would; that is, it would have to sell at prices which, at a minimum, would equal the replacement value of the good. - 25.
-The Panel concluded that it is not correct to consider the situation of commercial actors when interpreting the meaning of "commercial considerations because the term "commercial actors" does not appear in Article XVII:1(b).12/2 However, neither does the term "political actors."
-Nevertheless, the Panel correctly inferred from the context of Article XVII that behaving like a political character, and making purchases and sales based on political considerations, would breach the obligation to make purchases or sales solely in accordance with commercial considerations.13/2 Likewise, though the term "commercial actors" does not appear in Article XVII:1(b), it requires no great logical leap to conclude that commercial considerations are those which commercial actors consider.
-Indeed, this is the most obvious conclusion to be drawn.
-And commercial actors do not merely act based on "non-political" considerations; they cannot, for example, act beyond their cost constraints, which are established by the market.
+24. For example, an STE may be able to use its special privileges to gain market share to the detriment of commercial actors by engaging in long-run price under-cutting in a given market.
+In this situation, Article XVII's obligation that the STE must act in accordance with commercial considerations means that the STE must act as a commercial actor would; that is, it would have to sell at prices which, at a minimum, would equal the replacement value of the good.

+25. The Panel concluded that it is not correct to consider the situation of commercial actors when interpreting the meaning of "commercial considerations because the term "commercial actors" does not appear in Article XVII:1(b).^{12/} However, neither does the term "political actors."
+Nevertheless, the Panel correctly inferred from the context of Article XVII that behaving like a political character, and making purchases and sales based on political considerations, would breach the obligation to make purchases or sales solely in accordance with commercial considerations.^{13/} Likewise, though the term "commercial actors" does not appear in Article XVII:1(b), it requires no great logical leap to conclude that commercial considerations are those which commercial actors do not merely act based on "non-political" considerations; they cannot, for example, act beyond their cost constraints, which are established by the market.

-Panel Report, para.
+^{12/} Panel Report, para.
 6.92